-There are so many reasons why it’s good to make your own yogurt.
+There are so many reasons why it’s good to make your own yoghurt.
 Homemade yogurt has lots of beneficial bacteria that are good for your gut and good for you.
 It’s also a great way to reduce plastic in your kitchen and can save you money.
-And lets not forget it is delicious!
+And let’s not forget it is delicious!

-It’s super easy to make your own yogurt at home.
-All you need is milk and a tablespoon of yogurt.
+It’s also super easy to make at home.
+All you need is milk and a tablespoon of yoghurt.

-- 1-2 tablespoons of yogurt with the probiotics in it.
-You get this from a previous batch of homemade yogurt, there are places where you can buy yogurt starter cultures online or just use a spoonful of the best quality shop bought yogurt with the all the good probiotics in it (not flavoured).
+- 1-2 tablespoons of yoghurt with the probiotics in it.
+You get this from a previous batch of homemade yoghurt, there are places where you can buy yoghurt starter cultures online or just use a spoonful of the best quality shop-bought yoghurt with all the good probiotics in it (unflavoured).

-- 1 litre container to store the yogurt in, this can be any jar with a lid or you can use a yogurt making kit which has the jar and thermos included.
+- 1 litre container to store the yoghurt in, this can be any jar with a lid or you can use a yoghurt making kit which has the jar and thermos included.

-- 1 thermos/ esky to hold jar/jars.
-Again this might be from a yogurt making kit or you can use any small esky.
+- 1 thermos/esky to hold jar/jars.
+Again this might be from a yoghurt making kit or you can use any small esky.